splunk/docker-splunk/docs/ADVANCED.md

   ...
 ```

 **NOTE:** Previously, the `splunk.conf` entry supported a dictionary mapping.
-Both will continue to work, although it is highly recommend you move to the new array-based type as this will become the standard.
+Both types will continue to work, but it is highly recommended you move to the new array-based type, as this will become the standard.

 This generates a file `user-prefs.conf`, owned by the correct Splunk user and group and located in the given directory (in this case, `/opt/splunkforwarder/etc/users/admin/user-prefs/local`).